top of page

 • Optional: In advance of IDD Awareness Day, invite your legislator(s) to stop by (location TBA) for a cup of coffee and a photo.
 Find your legislator here >

-• 9:00am: Pledge of Allegiance and IDD Awareness Day Tributes
+• 9:00am: Pledge of Allegiance and IDD Awareness Day Tribute

 • House Gallery (observe from 3rd floor, west side gallery)

-• Pledge of Allegiance by TBA from TBA
+• Pledge of Allegiance by Jeff Clark from Imagine!

-• IDD Awareness Day House Tribute Sponsored by: TBA.
+• IDD Awareness Day House Tribute Sponsored by: Rep. Johnson (R) and Rep. Bird (D)

 • Senate Gallery (observe from 3rd floor south side gallery)

-• IDD Awareness Day Senate Tribute Sponsored by: TBA
+• IDD Awareness Day Senate Tribute Sponsored by: Sen. Kirkmeyer (R) and Sen. Michaelson-Jenet (D)

 • After Tribute: Choose Your Own Advocacy Adventure